Scitec-Jr/.github/profile/README.md

-# SciTec Jr´s Computing Sector 👋:computer:
+## Presenting SciTec Jr´s Computing Sector 👋:computer:

-We are a company made up of students from ICT UNIFESP in São José dos Campos.
+We are SciTec Jr, a company made up of students from ICT UNIFESP in São José dos Campos, Brazil.
-We use our knowledge in the areas of science and technology to develop projects that boost your business!
+Our knowledge in science and technology is used to develop projects that boost your business!

 Through the company computing sector, the SciTec Jr offers innovative digital products and solutions in: